Ebirah, Horror of the Deep: Writing

 By 1966, Toho had their sights set on bringing back King Kong back to the silver screen.
 Their deal with RKO allowed them the use of King Kong for five years, an agreement that would be over in 1967.
 Why Toho waited so long to produce another Kong film is unknown.
-The planned movie, Operation Robinson Caruso: King Kong vs. Ebirah (ロビンソン·クルーソー作戦 キングコング対エビラ, Robinson Kurūsō Sakusen: Kingu Kongu tai Ebira), was a co-production with Rankin/Bass, who was about to debut their animated program, The King Kong Show in September of that same year.
-According to Toho Special Effects Movies Complete Works, Jun Fukuda was approached about an untitled US/Japanese King Kong co-production April 21, 1966.
-Even before that in February 1966, Toho’s senior staff member Makoto Fujimoto met with a movie theater owner in Kansai and spilled the secret that the New year’s season would see the release of a new King Kong movie.
+The planned movie, Operation Robinson Crusoe: King Kong vs. Ebirah (ロビンソン·クルーソー作戦 キングコング対エビラ Robinson Kurūsō Sakusen: Kingu Kongu tai Ebira), was to be a co-production with Rankin/Bass, who was about to debut their animated program, The King Kong Show, in September of that same year.
+According to Toho Special Effects Movies Complete Works, Jun Fukuda was approached about an untitled US–Japanese King Kong co-production on April 21, 1966.
+Even before that, in February 1966, Toho's senior staff member Makoto Fujimoto met with a movie theater owner in Kansai and revealed that the New Year's season would see the release of a new King Kong movie.

 The concept was first pitched by Shinichi Sekizawa on July 13, 1966.
-Unfortunately, the Kong vehicle was not to be.
-Rankin-Bass was displeased that Toho was dead-set on Jun Fukuda directing the live-action and Eiji Tsuburaya’s protege, Sadamasa Arikawa, directing special effects.
-Rankin/Bass was equally dead set on the creative team being Ishiro Honda and Eiji Tsuburaya.
+However, Rankin-Bass was displeased that Toho was dead-set on Jun Fukuda directing the live-action and Eiji Tsuburaya's protege, Sadamasa Arikawa, directing special effects.
+Rankin-Bass was equally dead set on the creative team being Ishiro Honda and Eiji Tsuburaya.
 When Toho refused to budge and was unable to compromise, Rankin-Bass dropped out of the project.
-Toho liked the script so much that they just decided to drop Godzilla in place of Kong and made it as Godzilla, Ebirah, Mothra: Big Duel in the South Seas for their New Year’s Blockbuster.
-Thankfully, Rankin-Bass and Toho would settle their differences the very next year and would begin work on King Kong Escapes (1967), which was based on the recent King Kong cartoon and would feature Honda at the director’s helm.
+Toho liked the script so much that they decided to simply substitute Godzilla in place of Kong and release it as Godzilla, Ebirah, Mothra: Big Duel in the South Seas for their New Year's blockbuster.
+Rankin-Bass and Toho would settle their differences the next year and would begin work on King Kong Escapes (1967), which was based on the recent King Kong cartoon and would feature Honda at the director's helm.